eqlz/memory-game/README.md

 Memory game is a simple game to test how good your memory is.
 This front-end project is built via JavaScript, HTML, CSS, and Font Awesome provides symbols behind each card.

 ## Version
+Version 1.3 - released on May 3rd with css animation of cards unsuccessfully matched, and successfully matched

-Version 1.2 - released on May 2nd with card flip effect feature added
+~~Version 1.2 - released on May 2nd with card flip effect feature added~~

 ~~Version 1.1 - released on Apr 23rd, 2018 with reponsive web design~~